qlico/qlico/docs/quick-start.md

 cp dist/docker-compose.yaml docker-compose.yaml
 ```

-By default, Qlico only comes with a reverse proxy (Traefik), if you would like
+By default, Qlico only comes with a reverse proxy [Traefik](https://traefik.io/traefik/),
-more services use the Examples, for example Redis see
+if you would like more services use the Examples, for example Redis see the [Examples/Redis](examples/redis.md).
-the [Examples/Redis](examples/redis.md).
-If you're missing a service, feel free
+If you're missing a service, feel free to contribute!
-to contribute!

 After customizing to your needs, you can do a `docker-compose up` inside
 the `qlico-core` folder.